 Hit enter to search or ESC to close

-An insurance broker provides you with objective advice and helps you select the right insurance solutions at the best possible price.
-Unlike agents, our duty is to act in your best interests, rather than the insurance companies.
+An insurance broker provides you with objective advice and helps you select the right insurance solutions at the best price.
+Our job is to act in your interests, rather than the interests of the insurance company.

 Crombie Lockwood's Drew Gilpin talks about the role and value of an insurance broker.